-□ 1-800-MEDICARE (1-800-633-4227).
-TTY users should call 1-877-486-2048, 24 hours a day, 7 days a week;

-- The Social Security Office at 1-800-772-1213, between 8 am to 7 pm, Monday through Friday.
-TTY users should call 1-800-325-0778 (applications); or - □Your State Medicaid Office (applications).
-(See Section 6 of this chapter for contact information.)

-If you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

-□ Fax the information to 501-262-7070 or mail it to P.O.
-Box 29300, Hot Springs, AR 71903-9300.

-□ When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
-If you overpay your copayment, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
-If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
-If a state paid on your behalf, we may make payment directly to the state.
-Please contact Customer Service if you have questions.
+☐ 1-800-MEDICARE (1-800-633-4227).
+TTY users should call 1-877-486-2048, 24 days a week; hours a day, 7 □The Social Security Office at 1-800-772-1213, between 8 am to 7 pm, Monday TTY users should call 1-800-325-0778 (applications); or through Friday. ☐ Your State Medicaid Office (applications).
+(See Section 6 of this chapter for coinformation.) ontact f you believe that you are paying an incorrect cost-sharing amount when you get at a pharmacy, our plan has a process for you to either request assistance in obtayour proper copayment level, or, if you already have the evidence, to provide this aining evidence of □ Fax the information to 501-262-7070 or mail it to P.O.
+Box 29300, Hot Springs , AR 71903-9300. □When we receive the evidence showing your copayment level, we will update that you can pay the correct copayment when you get your next prescription a you overpay your copayment, we will reimburse you.
+Either we will forward a camount of your overpayment or we will offset future copayments.
+If the pharm collected a copayment from you and is carrying your copayment as a debt ow may make the payment directly to the pharmacy.
+If a state paid on your behalf payment directly to the state.
+Please contact Customer Service if you have queries. at the pharmacy.
+If check to you in the acy hasn't ved by you, we f, we may make